tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-JUST_THE_QUOTES.md

 Just the quotes from the book *The New Art - The New Life* within the book (of the same name, containing all of his writings), with comments on a very few of them.

+# Redundancy Alert!

-For original source material, and quotes from other works in the collection, see doc/mondrian-links_and_quotes.md in the seeourminds.com repo.
+For original source material, and quotes from other works in the collection, see:

+- `doc/mondrian-links_and_quotes.md` in the `seeourminds.com` repo.

+Most, if not all, of these quotes also appear in:

+- `quotes/art/mondrian-links_and_quotes.md` in the `always_reading_books` repo.

 # Quotes